Change or specify the DNS server to the nslookup command

 The nslookup command starts an interactive session with the default DNS server.
 It uses the default DNS server to resolve queries until we specify a custom DNS server with the server option.

-To view all authoritative DNS servers of a domain, we need to change the query type.
-The following command set the query type to NS.
+We need to change the query type to view all authoritative DNS servers of a domain.
+The following command sets the query type to NS.

 >set querytype=NS